pauliceia/vgiws/doc/api/miscellaneous.md

 - Response:
     - Return the Shapefile inside a zip in binary mode.
 - Error codes:
+    - 400 (Bad Request): It is necessary to pass the file_name in request.
     - 400 (Bad Request): Invalid file name: \<FILE_NAME\>.
 It is necessary to be a zip.
-    - 400 (Bad Request): It is necessary to pass the file_name in request.
+    - 400 (Bad Request): It is necessary to pass one binary file in the body of the request.
-    - 409 (Conflict): File is not a zip file.
+    - 400 (Bad Request): Invalid file name: \<FILE_NAME\>.
+It is necessary to be a GeoJSON.
-    - 500 (Internal Server Error): Problem when to import the Shapefile.
-OGR was not able to import.
+    - 500 (Internal Server Error): Problem when to convert the GeoJSON to Shapefile.
+OGR was not able to convert.
-    - 500 (Internal Server Error): Problem when import a resource.
+    - 500 (Internal Server Error): Problem when convert the resource.
 Please, contact the administrator.
 - Notes: